Spelling FAQ

 Q10.
 Can I use the spellchecker in iWork Pages?
 If so, how?

-Yes, Pages actually works very well with the spellchecker, at least in my tests (I run version '08).
-You don't even need to do the annoying restart-after-selecting-language thing, meaning you can work with English and Gaelic text in the same document.
+Pages 3 and 4 work very well with the spellchecker--you can work with English and Gaelic text in the same document.
 The interface is a little obscure, however.
 Within Pages, highlight your Gaelic text.
 Now open the inspector and go to the "Text" panel (marked with a "T").
 Click the tab that says "More" (the fourth one).
 On the panel that appears -- near the bottom -- you should see a language dropdown.
-Just select Scottish Gaelic, and voila (as they say in my neck of the Hebrides) -- your text should be spellchecked correctly.
+Just select Scottish Gaelic and your text should be spellchecked correctly.

 Q11.
-What about OpenOffice on Windows?
+What about OpenOffice/LibreOffice on Windows?
 Or Linux?
 Or (even) Solaris?

 OXT files are just zipped archives, and should in theory be platform independent.
 This means the package should work for you on OpenOffice (v3), no matter which OS you are using.
 However, I've not tested this claim very vigorously, so please let me know if you encounter problems.
 (Or even if you encounter success -- I'm a sucker for esteem-boosting emails.)
 But please read the next FAQ before concluding it doesn't work...